BriceRoncace/SexualAssaultKitTracking/README.md

 ## Version 3.0.0 (February 2024)

-Upgraded to Spring Boot 3.2.1
+Upgraded to Spring Boot 3.2.1 on Java 21

 ## Version 2.1.0 (August 2022)